Cristina Fernández de Kirchner

-Born in La Plata, Buenos Aires Province, she studied law at the University of La Plata, and moved to Patagonia with her husband Néstor Kirchner upon graduation.
-She was elected to the provincial legislature; her husband was elected mayor of Río Gallegos.
-She was elected national senator in 1995, and had a controversial tenure, while her husband was elected governor of Santa Cruz Province.
+Born in La Plata, Buenos Aires Province, she studied law at the National University of La Plata, and moved to Río Gallegos, Santa Cruz, with her husband Néstor Kirchner upon graduation.
+She was elected to the provincial legislature, while her husband was elected mayor of Río Gallegos.
+She was elected national senator in 1995, and had a controversial tenure, while her husband was elected governor of Santa Cruz.
 In 1994, she was also elected to the constituent assembly that amended the Constitution of Argentina.
-She was the First Lady from 2003 to 2007 after her husband was elected president.
+She was the first lady from 2003 to 2007 after her husband was elected president.

-Néstor Kirchner did not run for reelection.
-Instead, his wife was the candidate for the Front for Victory alliance, becoming president in the 2007 presidential election.
+Néstor Kirchner did not run for re-election.
+Instead, she became the candidate for the Front for Victory alliance, becoming president in the 2007 presidential election.
 Her first term of office started with a conflict with the agricultural sector, and her proposed taxation system was rejected.
 After this she nationalised private pension funds, and fired the president of the Central Bank.
 The price of public services remained subsidised and she renationalised energy firm YPF as a result.
 The country had good relations with other South American nations, and strained relations with the western bloc as part of the regional political movement known as pink tide.
 She also continued her husband's human rights policies, and had a rocky relationship with the press.
 Néstor Kirchner died in 2010, and she was re-elected for a second term in 2011.
 She won the 2011 general election with 54.11% of the votes, the highest percentage obtained by any presidential candidate since 1983.
 The 37.3% difference between votes for hers and the runner-up ticket Binner-Morandini was the second largest in the history of Argentine general elections.
 She established currency controls during her second term, and the country fell into sovereign default in 2014.
-She left office in 2015 with approval ratings above 50%.
+She left office in 2015 with her approval ratings above 50%, a rare feat for Argentina's presidents, whom since the return of democracy have usually finished their administrations with much lower scores.